What makes preventive dental care important?

-We will thoroughly clean your teeth and gums, gently removing plaque and tartar that may have built up.
-This includes flossing between your teeth and scraping off plaque that has accumulated beneath the gum line, using water or an ultrasonic cleaner.
-After your cleaning, your teeth will be polished and your smile will be left feeling refreshed and reinvigorated.
+We’ll thoroughly clean your teeth and soft tissues, gently removing plaque, tartar, and other debris that may have gathered.
+This includes flossing between each of your teeth and etching off plaque that’s accumulated along or beneath the gum line using an ultrasonic cleaner or a jet of water.
+After this is done, we’ll polish your teeth, leaving your smile feeling reinvigorated and refreshed.

-If it’s been a while since you’ve had dental x-rays taken, your dentist may recommend x-rays.
-Dental x-rays allow us to see beneath the surface, and find problems that may not be visible to the naked eye.
-With x-rays, we can make more accurate diagnoses and more effective treatment plans.
+If it has been some time since you’ve had dental x-rays taken, we may recommend this treatment.
+Dental x-rays allow our staff to view structures beneath the surface and find problems that are not visible to the naked eye.
+X-rays enable us to make more accurate diagnoses and develop effective treatment plans for patients.

-Your dentist will review your x-rays before taking an in-depth look at your teeth and gums.
-If we notice any areas of concern, we’ll take the time to explain our findings, and help you decide how to best address it.
-Our goal is to keep you informed and educated, so you can make the right oral health decision with confidence.
+Your dentist will study any x-rays that are taken before performing an in-depth assessment of your teeth and gums.
+If we detect any areas of concern, we will thoroughly explain our findings, and help you choose the best method to address it.
+Our goal is to keep you educated and informed, so you can make the confident decision that will benefit your oral health.

 Cleaning & Hygiene